RuddiRodriguez/MetrixLab/README.md

 ## Issues

-A better solution must be implemented to split the column country into Country/Format
+1- A better solution must be implemented to split the column country into Country/Format
+2- To Round all the numeric values
+3- The percentiles must be show like 30th instead of a number